surfalytics/surfalytics/_posts/2023-06-03-Introduction.md

 Even if you have no experience with data, that won't be a hindrance.
 The first few modules will focus on the basics of analytics and classic tasks: Business Intelligence (reporting, visualization, data warehousing, SQL, Excel, data integration).
 This will be enough for roles like BI developer, data analyst, etc. Starting from the 5th-6th module, we will delve directly into the work of a Data Engineer, building on the knowledge obtained in the initial stages.

-The course consists of 12 modules:
+The course consists of 13 modules:

+**Module 0: The Role of Analytics and Data Engineering in the Organization**

 **Module 1: The Role of Analytics and Data Engineering in the Organization** Let's get acquainted with the subject of study.
 We'll find out who the Data Engineer is, what other tech roles exist, what they do, and their other titles.
 Most importantly, we'll understand how they help businesses be more efficient and make money.
 We'll examine the typical architectures of analytical solutions.